aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 weight: 20
 url: /net/manage-textbox/
 keywords: "Textbox, Text frame, Add textbox, Textbox with hyperlink, C#, Csharp, Aspose.Slides for .NET"
-description: "Add textbox or text frame to PowerPoint presentations in C# or ,NET"
+description: "Add textbox or text frame to PowerPoint presentations in C# or .NET"
 ---

 Texts on slides typically exist in text boxes or shapes.
-Therefore, to add a text to a slide, you have to add a text box and then put some text inside the textbox.
-Aspose.Slides for .NET provides the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface that allows you to add a shape containing some text.
+Therefore, to add text to a slide, you have to add a textbox first and then put some text inside the textbox.

+To allow you add a shape that can hold text, Aspose.Slides for .NET provides the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface.

-{{% alert title="Info" color="info" %}}
+{{% alert title="Note" color="warning" %}}

-Aspose.Slides also provides the [IShape](https://apireference.aspose.com/slides/net/aspose.slides/ishape) interface that allows you to add shapes to slides.
+Aspose.Slides also provides the [IShape](https://apireference.aspose.com/slides/net/aspose.slides/ishape) interface to allow you to add shapes to slides.
 However, not all shapes added through the `IShape` interface can hold text.
-But shapes added through the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface may contain text.
+Shapes added through the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface typically contain text.

-{{% /alert %}}

-{{% alert title="Note" color="warning" %}}

-Therefore, when dealing with a shape to which you want to add text, you may want to check and confirm that it was cast through the `IAutoShape` interface.
+Therefore, when dealing with an existing shape to which you want to add text, you may want to check and confirm that it was cast through the `IAutoShape` interface.
 Only then will you be able to work with [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape/properties/textframe), which is a property under `IAutoShape`.
 See the [Update Text](https://docs.aspose.com/slides/net/manage-textbox/#update-text) section on this page.

 {{% /alert %}}

 ## **Create Text Box on Slide**

-To create a textbox on a slide, go through these steps:

 1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
-2. Obtain a reference for the first slide in the newly created presentation.
+2. Get the first slide's reference through its index.
 3. Add an [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) object with [ShapeType](https://apireference.aspose.com/slides/net/aspose.slides/igeometryshape/properties/shapetype) set as `Rectangle` at a specified position on the slide and obtain the reference for the newly added `IAutoShape` object.
 4. Add a `TextFrame` property to the `IAutoShape` object that will contain a text.
 In the example below, we added this text: *Aspose TextBox*
 5. Finally, write the PPTX file through the `Presentation` object.